telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 	Dim table As Table = Me.radRichTextBox.Document.EnumerateChildrenOfType(Of Table)().First()
 {{endregion}}

-The __RadRichTextBox__ exposes the following methods that regard the creation or deletion of a table:
+__RadRichTextBox__ exposes the following methods that regard the creation or deletion of a table:

 * __DeleteTable__: Deletes the currently selected table.